-SEO Glossary: A Beginner’s Guide
+SEO Glossary: A beginner’s guide

-SEO Glossary: A Beginner’s Guide
+SEO Glossary: A beginner’s guide

 Learn the meanings behind these key SEO terms

-To help you understand more about SEO and how it can help you stand out online, we’ve created a simple glossary of the 15 essential SEO terms you need to know.
+To help you understand more about SEO and how it can help you stand out online, we’ve created a simple glossary of the 19 essential SEO terms you need to know.

 A quick recap: What is SEO?

 The purpose of search engine optimization is to increase the organic traffic to your website by improving your visibility on search engines such as Google, Bing, and Yahoo.
+86% of B2B marketers have used website traffic to track content performance, the top most used metric in 2023.
+[2]

-SEO glossary: 15 essential SEO terms, explained
+SEO glossary: 19 essential SEO terms, explained:

-Backlink
+#1: Backlink

-Core Web Vitals
+#2: Core Web Vitals

-Featured snippet
+#4: Featured snippet

 Also known as Position #0, the featured snippet appears in a box above everything else on the search engine results page.
 To learn more about the importance of featured snippets, read our SEO case study.

-Indexing
+#5: Indexing

 The search engine’s process of storing and organizing the content it found on your website during crawling.

-Internal link
+#8: Internal link

-Keyword or Keyphrase
+#9: Keyword or Keyphrase

 A word or phrase within your website’s content that allows people who are searching online to find that page in search engine results.
+78% of B2B marketers utilize keyword research in their SEO strategy.
+[4]

-Local pack
+#11: Local pack

-A map with three business listings that show in Google search results when a user enters a location-specific query, such as “Orlando advertising agency”.
+A map with three business listings that show in Google search results when a user enters a location-specific query, such as “Orlando advertising agency.”

-Meta description
+#12: Meta description

 A small snippet of text you can add when publishing or updating a page on your website that will show in search results below the page title and the link.
 For more help, read our blog on how to write the perfect meta description.

-Nofollow link
+#13: Nofollow link

-Organic traffic
+#14: Organic traffic

-Query or Search Query
+#15: Query or Search Query

 The word or phrase that a user types into a search engine.

-Ranking
+#16: Ranking

 The position in which your website appears on a search engine results page.

-SERP
+#17: SERP

-Sitemap
+#18: Sitemap

 Need help with your SEO strategy?